jmratwork/techanalysissecmanage-crcz/subcase_1c/README.md

 For deeper guidance and troubleshooting tips, see [the Subcase 1c guide](../docs/subcase_1c_guide.md).

 ## Playbook Execution Examples
-The Act service references YAML playbooks stored in `subcase_1c/playbooks/`.
-Analysts can trigger a specific playbook by overriding the desired mitigation when calling the service:
+The Act service now leverages a lightweight **SoarEngine** that parses CACAO-style YAML playbooks from `subcase_1c/playbooks/`.
+Each playbook defines a starting action and a set of ordered actions.
+When an incident is posted to `/act`, the engine renders commands with the provided target and prints the simulated execution steps.

 ### Isolation
 ```bash